Mesmaroth/discord-AkephalosBot/README.md

  - Put your login details in `akebot/botLogin.js`
  - For cleverBot credentials you need to put them at `akebot/cleverBot.js`
- - Launch `runAkeBot.bat` once login details and required modules have been installed.
+ - Launch `StartBot.bat`(Windows) once login details and required modules have been installed.

 ### Required Modules:
  - cleverbot: `npm install cleverbot.io`